The surprising story of how Jesus responds to suffering and death continues as He enters Bethany, the city where Lazarus passed away.

-Martha thought Jesus was just trying to comfort her—like the other mourners—by saying “Your brother will rise again.”
+Like the other mourners, Martha thought Jesus was just trying to comfort her by saying “Your brother will rise again.”
 She assumed Jesus only meant Lazarus would rise again at the Last Day (this is of course completely true).

 Y’all, I’m serious.
 Stay tuned.
 The story of Lazarus is oft-neglected in our churches, but it will reaffirm your hope of the Gospel and God’s promises.

 "Jesus is about to show her the present reality of the Resurrection to confirm its future reality."

 Did you miss Day 1 on the story of Lazarus?
 No worries, go here!